 Because the cost of waterproofing a leaking basement from the inside is usually much less than the cost of positive-side excavation and remediation, these techniques are making their way into the residential sector.
 Homeowners appreciate the lower cost and reduced hassle and appreciate keeping lawns, driveways, and landscaping in place.
 Solutions can involve polyurethane grouts, polymer hybrids, and crystalline crack-sealing technology.

-Flowing water on the surface of the substrate can be a problem for materials with long set times, because they can be diluted or even washed off the surface by flowing water.
+Flowing water on the surface of the substrate can be a problem for materials with long set times because they can be diluted or even washed off the surface by flowing water.

 The standard method is to inject a polyurethane foam first to stop any flowing water and then, in a necessary second step, to inject an elastic solid body resin.

 Boreholes are drilled into the crack from alternating sides in a 45° angle towards the crack center.
 Since the course of the crack below the surface is not known, this procedure ensures that at least every second borehole transects the crack.
-The polyurethane resin is injected into the boreholes with a high pressure injection pump via special valves, so-called injection ports, which are installed in the boreholes.
+The polyurethane resin is injected into the boreholes with a high-pressure injection pump via special valves, so-called injection ports, which are installed in the boreholes.

-Pat Burchett at NCFI Polyurethanes says there are a range of foams, from single component urethane grouts to plural component crack injection systems, and the correct material depends on the application and whether or not water is present.
+Pat Burchett at NCFI Polyurethanes says there is a range of foams, from single component urethane grouts to plural component crack injection systems, and the correct material depends on the application and whether or not water is present.
 (Some injection materials need water to react whereas others do not react if water or moisture is present.)
 Polyurethanes are almost always recommended over epoxies because they stay permanently elastic and bond well to concrete and brick.

 Cement-based crystalline coatings are often part of a system-based approach to stop active water leaks.
 Marketed by a variety of companies, the materials are applied as a coating or grout, but they do not rely on surface bonding to achieve waterproofing.
 Instead, the reactive chemicals in the coating migrate through capillary tracts within the concrete to become an integral part of the concrete mass and seal it against moisture.
 They can withstand enormous hydrostatic pressure even when applied to the negative side of the wall.